jhong93/annotate-words-chrome-ext/README.md

 Press the extension icon or the Right-Ctrl key to trigger the replacement.
 Hover over annotations to show tooltips (e.g., additional translations).
-To exclude a word from future annotations, click on an annotated word.
+To exclude a word from future annotations, Alt + click on an annotated word.

 The default settings, may result in an overwhelming amount of matches.
 To reduce the density of matches in a text, use the density slider in the icon menu.